EXTENSIVE UPDATE 2021

-This Fujifilm GFX 50S review is the most extensive review of this camera to date, also covering shooting long exposure, which hasn’t been covered before with this camera.
-The GFX is the most affordable mirrorless medium format camera – Fujifilm GFX 50S body Adorama Store – $6,499 – and, according to many, the best in its category.
+This Fujifilm GFX 50S review is the most extensive and complete review of this camera to date (continuously updated with everything new in the GFX world), also covering shooting long exposure, which hasn’t been covered before with this camera.
+The GFX is the most affordable mirrorless medium format camera – Fujifilm GFX 50S body Adorama Store – and, according to many, the best in its category.
 It is a practical camera, that packs the highest quality in a much smaller format than a traditional medium format, thanks to being mirrorless and well designed.
 I am working with this camera for a few months and I can say I am overly pleased with the results and the image quality I can get with it.
 In this review I will show you why this is the best piece of gear to invest in, if you want for your images the highest quality and detail, the highest dynamic range together with the well-known magic feel of the medium format.
 All this while still not breaking the bank.
 Also, you will be able to understand what medium format is and how it works.

 Since this is important for the objectivity of any review, I want to mention that I am not making this review at the request of Fujifilm.
 This review is my genuine unbiased opinion, the opinion of a professional fine art photographer who wants to work with the best tools out there and who tried to get the best of this camera and is reporting the experience here.
 I have studied the camera thoroughly before purchasing it, as you do when you make an important investment in your gear and I own it for some time already.
 I didn’t have it only for the review, as in many cases with the reviews of medium format cameras you can find on the internet, but I worked with it intensively, so what I’m going to say will be something I practiced myself thoroughly.